Assassination of Sheikh Mujibur Rahman

 Sheikh Mujibur Rahman, the founding president of Bangladesh, was assassinated along with most of his family members during the early hours of 15 August 1975 by a group of Bangladesh Army personnel who invaded his residence as part of a coup d'état.
 The minister of commerce, Khondaker Mostaq Ahmad, immediately took control and proclaimed himself head of an interim government from 15 August to 6 November 1975; he was in turn succeeded by Chief Justice Abu Sayem.
 The assassination marked the first direct military intervention in Bangladesh's civilian administration.
-15 August as National Mourning Day was nationally observed under the Sheikh Hasina government.
+15 August was observed as National Mourning Day in Bangladesh under the government of Sheikh Hasina.